Skip to content

 Saver’s Credit

-If you made eligible contributions to an IRA, 401(k), 403(b), ABLE account, or some other retirement plans, ask your preparer to check the Saver’s Credit.
-This credit is not refundable, but it may reduce tax if you qualify.
+If you put money into an IRA, 401(k), 403(b), government 457(b), ABLE account, or some other retirement accounts, ask your preparer to check Form 8880.
+This credit may reduce tax, but it will not usually create a refund by itself.

 West Virginia starts with federal adjusted gross income, then applies state rules, exemptions, and credits.
-This is why a federal refund does not always mean you will get a state refund, and a federal balance due does not always mean you owe West Virginia.
+A federal refund does not always mean a West Virginia refund.
+A federal balance due also does not always mean you owe West Virginia.

-West Virginia item Who should check it What to keep
+West Virginia credit Who should check it What to keep Reality check

-WV child care credit Parents claiming the federal child care credit.
-Federal Form 2441, provider name, address, tax ID, and receipts.
+WV child care credit Parents who claim the federal child care credit.
+Federal Form 2441 and provider records.
+The WV credit is 50% of the federal Form 2441 credit for 2025.

-Homestead excess credit Low-income homeowners with owner-occupied residential property taxes over 4% of income.
-Schedule HEPTC-1 and property tax receipt.
+Homestead excess credit Some low-income homeowners with high owner-occupied property taxes.
+Schedule HEPTC-1 and Class 2 receipt.
+It is for homeowners, not renters.

-Credit for another state Some WV residents with income taxed by another state.
-Other state return and Schedule E, if the rules allow the credit.
+Credit for another state Some residents with income taxed by West Virginia and another state.
+Other state return and WV Schedule E. Do not claim it unless the rules fit your income.

 Tip before you file

-Wait until you have all W-2s, 1099s, child care records, school forms, and Marketplace Form 1095-A if you had health coverage through the Marketplace.
-Filing too early with missing forms can slow your refund.
+Wait until you have all W-2s, 1099s, child care records, school forms, and Marketplace Form 1095-A if you had Marketplace health coverage.
+Filing with missing forms can slow your refund.

 Documents checklist